The Origin of Sun Wukong’s Cloud Somersault

 這如來十分好獃。我老孫一觔斗去十萬八千里,他那手掌方圓不滿一尺,如何跳不出去?

-But of course lovers of the novel know how this wager ends, with a desecrated finger and our hero trapped beneath Five Elements Mountain
+But of course lovers of the novel know how this wager ends, with a desecrated finger and our hero trapped beneath Five Elements Mountain.

 While Sun is traditionally portrayed in visual media riding a single cloud (fig. 1), the very name “somersault” points to Monkey leaping from cloud to cloud.
 And in fact this is demonstrated in chapter 97 when it requires “a series of cloud somersaults” for him to retrieve the soul of an elderly benefactor from the underworld (Wu & Yu, 2012, vol. 4, p.
 338).
 However, the magic skill’s attributes are not always portrayed consistently throughout the novel.
-For example, it is sometimes shown capable of transporting passengers, such as the “thirty or fifty” of Monkey’s children rescued from captivity in chapter two, thereby implying a single cloud (Wu & Yu, 2012, vol. 1, p.
+For example, it is sometimes shown capable of transporting passengers, such as the “thirty or fifty” of Monkey’s children rescued from captivity in JTTW chapter two, thereby implying a single cloud (Wu & Yu, 2012, vol. 1, p.
 129).
+(See the 04-28-26 update below for more info.)
 But other times, like in chapter 22, it can’t lift even a single person because the impure nature of mortals renders them “as heavy as the Tai Mountain” (Wu & Yu, 2012, vol. 1, p.
 427).
 Interestingly, the somersault is portrayed as much faster than the clouds of other immortals (see section three below).

 Kubo Son Goku, 18th-c. - small